 food in your pantry before you buy more.

-Swap brand names for generic products where you can.
-You
+Swap the brand names you always buy for generic products when

-probably won't taste the difference, but the cost savings can
+you can.
+You probably won't taste the difference, but the cost

 Check expiry dates